How to Stop Pop-Up Ads on Android Without Installing Extra Apps (2025 Guide)

 · Settings → Network & Internet → Private DNS.

-· Choose Private DNS provider hostname.
+· Choose the Private DNS provider hostname.

 · Enter: